Get a property report and suburb profile for any property in Mosman

 Mosman demographics

 Mosman, located on Sydney's Lower North Shore, is renowned for its stunning harbour views, affluent lifestyle, and family-friendly environment.
-With a population of 28,329, the suburb is characterized by its mature demographic, reflected in the median age of 45.
+With a population of 28,329, the suburb is characterized by a mature demographic, reflected in its median age of 45.
 This suggests a community of established professionals and families who appreciate the suburb's blend of natural beauty and urban convenience.

 The suburb's housing landscape is diverse, with a significant proportion of properties owned outright (39.4%), indicating a stable and affluent community.
 Additionally, 26.6% of properties are owned with a mortgage, while 34.1% are rented, offering a mix of stability and flexibility for residents.
-The high median household income of $2,892 per week underscores the suburb's affluence and appeal to those seeking a high-quality lifestyle.
+The high median household income of $2,892 per week underscores the area's affluence and appeal to high-income earners.

-Family life is central to Mosman, with couple families with children and those without children each making up 43.8% of the family composition.
-This balance highlights the suburb's appeal to both growing families and established couples.
-The presence of one-parent families (11.2%) and other family types (1.2%) adds to the suburb's diverse community fabric.
-With its prestigious schools, boutique shopping, and proximity to Sydney's CBD, Mosman remains a highly sought-after location for those seeking a blend of luxury, convenience, and community.
+Family life is a cornerstone of Mosman's community, with couple families with children and those without children each making up 43.8% of the population.
+This balance highlights the suburb's appeal to both young families and established couples.
+The presence of quality schools, parks, and recreational facilities further enhances its attractiveness to families.
+With its combination of natural beauty, high-quality amenities, and a strong sense of community, Mosman remains one of Sydney's most desirable suburbs.

 Mosman infrastructure, key developments and investment opportunities